compwron/compwron.github.io/_posts/2015-03-30-exit-interview.md

 tl;dr: eBay is actually pretty good at exit interviews

 On 30 Mar 2015 I recieved a call from what my phone identified as "Strategic Problems".
 It was an exit interview for the (parent corp) of the most-recently-left job.
 My last day was 6 Mar 2015.
-They also called me on 20 Mar 2015 but I had assumed that it were spam and didn't pick up.
+They also called me on 20 Mar 2015 but I had assumed that it was spam and didn't pick up.
 (First attempt 10 business days after last day; successful attempt 16 business days after last day)

 It was a verbal interaction by a human who responded to my questions.
 It was an enjoyable interaction, surprisingly.
 I requested that they email my answers to me; after consulting her supervisor, she found out that it was possible and then sent it to me.